strimzi/strimzi-kafka-operator/HACKING.md

 If `JAVA_VERSION` environment variable is set, a profile in the parent pom.xml will set the `maven.compiler.source` and `maven.compiler.target` properties.

+### Alternate Docker base image

+The docker images can be built with an alternate container OS version by adding the environment variable ```ALTERNATE_BASE```.
+When this environment variable is set, for each component the build will look for a Dockerfile in the subdirectory named by ```ALTERNATE_BASE```.
+For example, to build docker images based on alpine, use `ALTERNATE_BASE=alpine make docker_build`.
+Alternate docker images are an experimental feature not supported by the core Strimzi team.

 ### Tagging and pushing Docker images

 Target `docker_tag` can be used to tag the Docker images built by the